 More information on New York’s quarantine policies can be found on the NYS website.

-All in-person large group lectures, events and meetings across the health care system should be cancelled or offered virtually.
+All in-person large group lectures, events and meetings across the health care system should be canceled or offered virtually.

 In-person meetings above 10 people across the System must only be for essential educational or training purposes.
 All other meetings of more than 10 people (e.g. department meetings or grand rounds) should be virtual.

 Food and drink are not allowed for any in-person meetings or events.
 Catering is not available.
 An exception to this rule is for Mount Sinai-hosted events/meetings of 6 people or less that are held outdoors.

 All non-Mount Sinai participants should be virtual, whenever possible.
 If it is essential that someone participates in person, that individual must comply with all visitor requirements (screening, travel etc).

 This policy applies to all Mount Sinai events, both on and off-campus.

 Events/meetings must be in compliance with all other existing organizational policies.

 We will continue to evaluate and update these policies as needed.

 You should discuss with your manager regarding work from home options.